ami-iit/yarp-openmct/README.md

 ### Notes
 - For checking the active Node.js/npm versions, run respectively `node -v` and `npm -v`.
-- The installation of Open MCT dependency completes with a warning on (refer to https://github.com/dic-iit/element_software-engineering/issues/47#issuecomment-855276088).
+- The installation of Open MCT dependency completes with a warning on some detected network vulnerability (refer to https://github.com/ami-iit/yarp-openmct/issues/35).
+This is not critical as we are running everything in a local private network, but further analysis is required.

 ## [Client Installation](#top)